DioChuks/weatherapp-microservice/README.md

 3. Go to the docs if you want to reference more; `https://openweathermap.org/api`
 4. Run npm i or npm install
 5. Create a .env file in root directory of project (same level as package json)
-6. Add your api key like this: WEATHER_API=yourapikeyhere
+6. Add your api key like this: OPENWEATHER_API_KEY=yourapikeyhere
 7. run nodemon index.js OR node index.js
 8. open browser on localhost port 5000
 9. Enjoy!